FAQs

 -

-We do not currently offer scholarships or financial assistance.
-If you would like to help start or contribute to a scholarship fund, send us an email to info@pursuitcollege.org.
+If you would like to help contribute to a scholarship fund, send us an email to info@pursuitcollege.org.

 -